jenniferfell/angular/docs/TRIAGE_AND_LABELS.md

 `pain = severity × frequency`

-This score can then be used to estimate the impact of the issue which helps with prioritization.
+This score can then be used to estimate the impact of the issue, which helps with prioritization.

 Once the component's owner triage is done, the ng-bot automatically changes the milestone from `needsTriage` to `Backlog`.